issacdowling/selfhostedsmarthomeguide/README.md

 First, add a variable to the top of your intentHandler in the ```# Set paths``` section called timerLeftPath, and set it to ```workingDir+"timerLeft"```.
 Then, within your ```while timerLength``` loop, add this to the bottom (ensure indentation stays correct):
 ```
-with open(timerLeftPath, "timerLeft"), "w") as timerLeft:
+with open(timerLeftPath, "w") as timerLeft:
     timerLeft.write(str(timerLength))
 ```